pierre-rouleau/pel/README.rst

   - Also see the document titled `Using tree-sitter with Emacs and PEL`_ which describes how to setup your environment to use the tree-sitter based modes,

-- **Feature Integration** between built-in Emacs features and external packages optionally activated by customization via the ``pel-use-....`` user-options.
-This increases cohesion between those features in ways that external packages can't do alone (and would require more programming on your part).
 - **221 Extensive Topic-organized Reference PDFs** The heavily hyperlinked tables serve as visual, topic-organized key-binding and feature reference sheets, an unusual approach in the Emacs ecosystem which complements Emacs